Pujitha-png/ContentNexus-API/README.md

-***Content Manager API***
+***CONTENTNEXUS-API***

 **Project Overview**
-ContentManager API is designed to simplify content and author management with a clean and efficient database structure.
+ContentNexus-API is designed to simplify content and author management with a clean and efficient database structure.
 It allows users to create, read, update, and delete authors and posts seamlessly.
 Data integrity is maintained through a well-defined one-to-many relationship between authors and posts.
 The API ensures fast queries and structured data access using SQLAlchemy ORM and Pydantic validation.